Introductory Collaborative Practice Interdisciplinary Training Using Zoom

 Is this training approved?

-Six of Ontario's Most Experienced Collaborative Professionals will be teaching you the skills you need to succeed.
+Six of Canada's Most Experienced Collaborative Professionals will be teaching you the skills you need to succeed.

 Galbraith Family Law